Novgorod Republic: Origins

+12th century

-Chronicles also stated that the Novgorodians paid tribute to the Prince of Kiev by 1113.
+The chronicles state that the Novgorodians paid tribute to the grand prince of Kiev by 1113.
 Some time after this, the administration of the principality seemed to have matured.
-The Novgorod tysiatskii and posadniki appointed boyars from the cities and collected revenues for administration in the territories it held.
-A charter from the 1130s mentioned 30 administrative posts in Novgorod territory, where revenues were collected regularly and sent as a tithe to the Novgorod bishop.
-Throughout the 12th century, Novgorod utilized the Baltic-Volga-Caspian trade route, not only for trading but also for bringing food from the fertile Oka region to their city.
+The Novgorodian tysyatsky and posadniki appointed boyars from the cities and collected revenues for administration in the territories it held.
+A charter from the 1130s mentioned 30 administrative posts in the territory of Novgorod, where revenues were collected regularly and sent as a tithe to the Novgorod bishop.
+Throughout the 12th century, Novgorod utilized the Baltic–Volga–Caspian trade route, not only for trading but also for bringing food from the fertile Oka region to their city.

+On a number of occasions, the Novgorodian nobles refused to accept the prince sent from Kiev.
+This struggle culminated in 1136, when the Novgorodians revolted and dismissed their prince Vsevolod Mstislavich.
+Over the next century and half, the Novgorodians were able to invite in and dismiss a number of princes, and although the rule of princes was not completely eliminated, their power had been greatly reduced, to the point that they were simply hired officials.
+Princely power was already non-hereditary, and as a result, the prince was a symbol of the political union of Novgorod with the principality from which they were invited.
+However, these invitations or dismissals were often based on who was the dominant prince.